 - The millipede problem whilst severe initially, usually dissipates quickly as winter approaches.

-- This is a multijurisdictional problem and needs to be addressed as a state issue and not individual Councils.
+- This issue is statewide and not addressed by individual Councils.
 We are not aware of any other Council currently undertaking treatment for Portuguese millipedes.

 There are steps individual properties can take to reduce the effect of these pests.
 These include turning off external lights and minimising the escape of light from inside through the use of curtains and blinds, removing leaf litter from garden beds, installing physical barriers, using chemical barriers or using light traps to draw and capture the millipedes away from the residence.

-More info on millipedes and these techniques is detailed in the attached Portuguese millipede fact sheet(PDF, 156KB) from the Department of Agriculture.
+More information on millipedes and these techniques is detailed in the attached Portuguese millipede fact sheet(PDF, 156KB) from the Department of Agriculture.